coinbase/step-asg-deployer/README.md

 #### User Data

 **Do not put sensitive data into user data**.
-User data is not treated by SAD as secure information, it is difficult to secure with IAM, and it is very [limited in size](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data).
+User data is not treated by Asgard as secure information, it is difficult to secure with IAM, and it is very [limited in size](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data).
 We recommend using [Vault](https://www.vaultproject.io/), [AWS Parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), or [KMS encrypted S3](https://docs.aws.amazon.com/kms/latest/developerguide/services-s3.html) authenticated by a service's instance profile.

 The `user_data` in the release is the plain text [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) sent to initialize each instance.
-SAD will replace some strings with information about the release, project, config and service, e.g.:
+Asgard will replace some strings with information about the release, project, config and service, e.g.:

 ```yaml
 ...